MonnierThomas/GASN_IMDb/README.md

 Then, we convert all these features in pandas DataFrames.
 This is a key move since it allows us to extract only six features for each of the ten ranges!

 These new descriptors are saved in csv files and are used in the last - but not least - algorithm.
+All csv files can be found in `descriptors/`.

 ## Plotting the descriptors